9vult/MikuReader/README.md

 #### MikuReader-Core

-_Core_ is a backend framework library.
-All MikuReader implementations rely on _Core_ to provide all the objects and basic functionality MikuReader requires to function.
+A backend framework library that provides the basic data structures and API references that the frontend implementations use.

 #### MikuReader-WF

-The WinForms implementation.
+MikuReader for the Windows Desktop.

 #### MikuReader-Mobile

-The Mobile implementations use Xamarin to deploy for both iOS and Android with a single UI.
+MikuReader for iOS and Android

 -----

 ## Legacy

 The `Legacy` folder is home to the original version of MikuReader.
-This version, while currently more full-featured than the rewrite, is very unstable and should probably be avoided.
+This version is very unstable and should be avoided.